One man shows

 Isambard Kingdom Brunel

-One of Britain's greatest ever engineers and recently voted sixth in the BBC's Great Britons contest (Newton was fourth), the irrepressible Isambard Kingdom Brunel was a man for whom nothing was impossible and whose achievements changed the face not only of Britain, but of the world.
+One of Britain's greatest ever engineers and voted sixth in the BBC's Great Britons contest (Newton was fourth), the irrepressible Isambard Kingdom Brunel was a man for whom nothing was impossible and whose achievements changed the face not only of Britain, but of the world.
 A truly inspiring example to us all!

 "MANY thanks for the superb show you put on for us on Friday.
 The children and their teachers thought the show was fantastic, and I know the boys came out singing the IKB song!
 It was all very impressive, indeed."